How to Capture Industrial IoT (IIoT) Value Through R&D Innovation

 A guide for manufacturing enterprises looking to accelerate the pace of innovation

 Use cases need to be digitally supported, but heterogeneous systems and application landscapes can become obstacles due to outdated software and/or decentralized solutions and technologies.
 These technical problems, combined with unclear business plan hurdles and lack of organizational capacity, end up driving many companies into a constant pilot purgatory.

 In recent years, there have been significant advances in technology, especially in scalable connectivity and integration, which finally allowed enterprises to upgrade and extend their existing solutions rather than fully replace them.
 From 5G to AI to edge computing and beyond – the emerging technologies enable companies to implement and scale efficient use cases with minimal additional cost when used wisely.

 Over the years of creating and delivering high-performance, customized IoT solutions, we at rinf.tech have noticed that manufacturing companies with a holistic approach are the most successful ones.
 In particular, they benefit from the digitization of industry along the entire value chain, providing a range of advantages to both their suppliers and customers.

-This article focuses on the key technological changes enterprises need to make in order to support their innovation goals and how R&D can be an effective solution and a driver of IIoT success and sustainability.
+This article focuses on the key technological changes enterprises need to make in order to support their innovation goals and how R&D can be an effective driver of IIoT success and sustainability.

 Reaping the benefits of IIoT requires a holistic approach to drive the end-to-end transformation of an organization and technology.